ramonaspence/portfolio/content/projects/events-api.md

 +++

-This open source project is organized by Code for Greenville, a Code for America brigade. <!--more-->
+This open source project is organized by Code for Greenville, a Code for America brigade.

 I've been contributing to the project since 2020, with most of my activity beginning in early 2022.